 Taking the CPA exam is a big commitment, both in terms of time and money.
-It’s easy to get frustrated when you don’t see the desired results on practice exams after hundreds of hours of hard work.
+Consequently, it’s easy to get frustrated when you don’t see the desired results on CPA prep exams after hundreds of hours of hard work.
 If you’re struggling to make progress while studying, getting a CPA tutor is probably your best bet to help turn things around.

-The preparation required for the exam calls for a CPA review course, at the very least.
+Truthfully, the preparation required for the Certified Public Accountant exam calls for a CPA review course at the very least.
 Very few people can pass using just a book of practice questions.
-In fact, many CPA candidates hire personal tutors to help them with the material so they can get that passing score.
+In fact, many CPA candidates enroll in private tutoring programs to help them with the material so they can get that passing score.
 CPA tutors can help you in a number of ways and can make the whole process go faster.
 So how do you know if hiring a tutor is the right idea for you?

 Is a CPA Tutor Right for You?

 Did you recently earn your accounting degree?
 If so, your recall on CPA exam topics is strong and you’ll have an easier time studying the material since your college courses are still fresh.
 If it’s been several years since the college days, it’s a good idea to hire a tutor either part-time or full-time to help you stay on top of every issue covered on the CPA exam.
 Additionally, this is especially helpful if you hit a wall during your studies (see my CPA Exam Study Tips to help get past this).

 If you’re working as an accountant, a tutor could be a great option to help you cover the areas you don’t practice in your job.
 For example, if you are an internal auditor, the auditing test will look similar to the topics you work with every day.
 While you might be a master in audit, you probably struggle with recalling tax concepts.
 A tutor will help turn those weaknesses into strengths so a CPA license is within reach.